AntonKomar/mock-repo/README.md

 The change can be anything you like, for example: fixing a typo in README.md.
 Consider this phrase, for example:

-*This is an internationally missspelled phprase*
+*This is an internationally misspelled phrase*

-Tell other kottans a couple of words and add a fancy picture.
+Tell othher kottans a couple of words and add a fancy picture.

 Try it!
-It’s fun, we promise :)
+It’s fun, we promise :-)

 By the way, creating issues is fun too!